 The non-GAAP financial measurements provided herein do not replace the presentation of Silicon Laboratories' GAAP financial results.
-These not measurements merely provide supplemental information to assist investors in analyzing Silicon Laboratories' financial position and results of operations; howev measures are not in accordance with, or an alternative to, GAAP and may be different from non-GAAP measures used by other companies.
-We are providing this info because it may enable investors to perform meaningful comparisons of operating results, and more clearly highlight the results of core ongoing operations.
+These non-GAAP measurements merely provide supplemental information to assist investors in analyzing Silicon Laboratories' financial position and results of operations; however, these measures are not in accordance with, or an alternative to, GAAP and may be different from non-GAAP measures used by other companies.
+We are providing this information because it may enable investors to perform meaningful comparisons of operating results, and more clearly highlight the results of core ongoing operations.